sonofmagic/tailwindcss-mangle/packages/unplugin-tailwindcss-mangle/README.md

 > See more options in [tailwindcss-patch](https://github.com/sonofmagic/tailwindcss-mangle/tree/main/packages/tailwindcss-patch)

 Then there will generate a json file:  `.tw-patch/tw-class-list.json`

-### 5. register this plugin
+### 5. Register this plugin

 #### vite